Financial-Times/origami/docs/event.md

 ## Spec

-- `event.source` and `event.api-key` are MANDATORY, everything else is OPTIONAL
+`event.source` and `event.api-key` are MANDATORY, everything else is OPTIONAL

 This allows a low barrier to entry for anyone wanting to submit events to Spoor.

 ## Enrichments

-There's a whole series of enrichments that we could do.

 Each payload will be scanned for the presence of these properties.

 If present the properties will be decorated and/or tokenised.

 To date we've discussed :-

 - If `user.session.token` is included it will be validated against the session api and expanded in to a membership uuid.
 - If `content.uuid` is included it will be expanded in to a set of content api meta-data.
+- ...

 ## Format